 Special Considerations for Students

-Students should consider carefully how much they will need to borrow.
+Students should consider carefully how much they need to borrow.
 They should consider the burden of repaying loans and what it will impose on them and their families after leaving school.
 Students who are planning to transfer to a four-year college are advised not to borrow additional loans at the community college level if grants, scholarships, or other payment arrangements are available.

 If you do borrow student loans, please consider following these suggestions: